 5. The symptom is a keynote of a remedy!
 Robin Murphy always says, “If you see a keynote of a remedy, give the remedy!”
 That means the example in #3 should be given Phosphorus right away without a moment’s hesitation.

-6. The symptom is characteristic by its concomitant.
+6. The symptom is characteristic because it’s the concomitant.
 What does that mean?
-You might have a common symptom, such as vomiting in a stomach flu, there wouldn’t be much we could do with a symptom like that; but, if the patient had diarrhea at the same time?
-A concomitant diarrhea?
+You might have a common symptom, such as vomiting with a stomach flu, there wouldn’t be much we could do with a symptom like that, right?
+It’s very common; it’s expected, and that’s not going to help us very much, is it; but, if the patient had a “concomitant” diarrhea at the same time?
 That would be very peculiar; we would surely repertorize that!
 The rubric is “Stomach: vomiting, diarrhea, during” and the two main remedies are Arsenicum and Veratrum alb.

 7. Two symptoms alternate: as one goes away, the other one comes back.

-We didn’t have any sensation information.
-And as for modalities–the factors that make the complaint better or worse, including the time of day or night–you might have a very common symptom in your case; by all rights, a useless symptom; but, attach a modality to it, and wham! you’re down to just a few remedies!
-For example, “Coughing: eating amel.”
+And as for modalities–the factors that make the complaint better or worse, including the time of day or night that the person is better or worse–nothing could be more important!
+You might have a very common symptom in your case; a useless symptom, by all rights; but, attach a modality to it, and wham! you’re down to just a few remedies!
+For example, “Coughing: eating amel.” (cough, better eating).
 There are only 13 remedies in that rubric and only one in bold–Spongia!
-So, you add a modality to a symptom and suddenly you’re down to just a few remedies; that’s how important modalities are!
+So, you add a modality to a symptom, and all of a sudden, a common symptom becomes characteristic!

 9. MENTALS / EMOTIONALS We all know how important they are, I don’t have to tell you.
 BUT!
 They have to be peculiar!
-If they make sense, they’re not symptoms!
+If they make sense, they’re not symptoms–meaning, not characteristic!
 If I say, “I hurt my knee and now I’m depressed,” is that a symptom?
-We’d all be depressed if that happened to us!
+We’d all be depressed if that happened!
 And another thing you have to do is use your powers of discernment when a patient is talking to you.
 He might say, “I don’t want any company, I want to be alone.”
-That sounds like a really good symptom!
+That sounds like a really good symptom (“company agg.”)!
 But is that really true?
 Find out!
-In the vertigo case we mentioned, the patient was aggravated by the company that was THERE–namely, her kids!!!!
+In the vertigo case we linked to above, the patient was aggravated by the company that was THERE–namely, her kids!!!!
 That’s why she wanted to be alone!
 So what seemed like a great symptom was actually not a symptom at all!
 Kids aren’t going to take care of you, they expect YOU to take care of them, even when you’re sick!